Discover more from Twisting the Myths

 BESSIE AND PRESSIE MAKE ME WONDER:

 Do Lake Michigan and Lake Huron have their own cryptids as well?
-Do you have any lake monsters in your neck of the woods?
 Let’s chat about it in the comments below.

 Are you going to take a peek at ALLIE’S BOOKS?

 My next email will drop into your inbox on July 28th.
 Keep your eyes peeled because I’m sharing an exclusive flash fiction story about a crazy cat lady!